arindas/arindas.github.io/content/blog/segmented-log-rust.md

 As you can see, for the underlying storage file, we enable the following flags:
 - `write`: enables writing to the file
-- `append`: new writes are appended as opposed to truncating the file
+- `append`: new writes are appended (as opposed to truncating the file before writes)
 - `create`: if the file doesn't exist, it's created
 - `read`: enable reading from the file